Madelene/100-days-of-code/log.md

 ** Today's Progress** :
 - Applied for more jobs
-- More freeCodeCamp fun!
+- More freeCodeCamp front end fun!

 **Thoughts:** Even though I am always reading about code or programmers or programming, it is good to take a break from time to time.
 Balance is everything.
+That being said, I'm having a blast understanding front end better and better!!